New Haven Addiction Treatment Resources

 Types of Treatment Available Near New Haven

 When a person is receiving treatment for drug addiction, that treatment can take on various forms, and these methods of treatment continue to improve and evolve.
 No longer are there just one or two ways to treat drug addiction.

 Most treatment programs begin with detoxification with professional and medically managed withdrawal.
 If you are addicted to fentanyl, for example, the goal is to withdraw you from the drug as the first step.
 However, successful detox doesn’t address the other essential factors of drug addiction.
 Therefore, after detox, other crucial steps are taken to address social, psychological and behavioral problems associated with the addiction.

-One example of care includes short-term residential treatment.
-This consists of an intensive but brief form of therapy.
+- Short-term residential treatment: This consists of an intensive but brief form of therapy.
 For example, a monthlong course of therapy in a hospital setting would be considered short term.

-A second example is long-term residential treatment.
-These mainly occur outside of hospital settings with 24/7 treatment in a residential treatment facility.
+- Long-term residential treatment: These mainly occur outside of hospital settings with 24/7 treatment in a residential treatment facility.
 Stays are typically anywhere from 90 days to 12 months.
 Long-term treatment is comprehensive and includes helping a patient socially and psychologically.
 A person learns coping mechanisms along with how to end destructive behaviors and how to rejoin society productively.
 Professionals are often former drug users themselves who have devoted their careers to helping those with drug addiction.

-A fourth example is individualized drug counseling.
-This is one-on-one counseling with a professional to help with the addiction.
+- Individualized drug counseling: This is one-on-one counseling with a professional to help with the addiction.
 The expert will encourage things like following the 12 steps as well as provide referrals for medications, psychiatric evaluations and other services.

 In Connecticut, “substance-related and addictive disorders” represent the most significant number of people in treatment-related programs.
 In fact, 43.8% of all people in treatment-related programs are in for substance-related and addictive disorders.